-What is The Difference Between a Bank and a Credit Union in Canada?
+What Is The Difference Between a Bank and a Credit Union in Canada?

 When it comes to keeping your money stashed in a safe place and taking advantage of financial products, the local big banks tend to be the go-to source for many Canadians.
-Yet while banks certainly do serve their purpose, they are not the only financial institutions available for consumers to do their banking.
+While banks certainly do serve their purpose, they are not the only financial institutions available for consumers to do their banking.

 Credit unions are also popular institutions that offer Canadians many of the same types of financial products and services.
 That said, there are specific differences between the two that consumers should know about before they choose which entity to entrust with their money.

 Banks are for-profit organizations.
 Every transaction that is made with a bank is done for the purpose of making a profit in addition to providing a service to customers.
 All earnings are paid back to members and stockholders.
 Banks essentially make money by lending funds at interest rates that are higher than the cost of the money loaned.
 In particular, banks make money in interest from loans and interest payments from securities they own.

 Credit unions are not-for-profit institutions.
 They don’t earn money in the same way that banks do.
 They do not exist to make a profit, but rather they operate to serve their members.
 Credit unions don’t pay dividends to outside stockholders as is the case with banks.